-Together, the Professional Standards Committees (Professional Standards, Mediation and Grievance) are charged with the responsibility for the enforcement of the National Association of REALTORS® Code of Ethics, the MLS Rules that do not have automatic fines and all other membership duties and obligations.
-Bay East has several programs in place to assist you in resolving ethics or arbitration issues, by quickly and economically settling these disputes without going to court.
+Together, the Professional Standards Committees (Professional Standards, Mediation and Grievance) are charged with the responsibility for the enforcement of the National Association of REALTORS® Code of Ethics, the MLS Rules that do not have automatic fines, and all other membership duties and obligations.
+Bay East Professional Standards Committee has several programs in place to assist you in resolving ethics or arbitration issues, by quickly and economically settling these disputes without going to court.

 Assistance before you startGet guidance on the best ways to avoid and resolve difficult situations.

 Ombudsman ProgramOmbudsmen can help you understand if a possible violation has occurred and recommend ways to resolve the situation before it becomes a more formal process.